- « Previous blog

 Although IT personnel may be tech experts, the rest of the firm may not benefit from their knowledge.
 Everyone at work knows someone who constantly needs assistance entering onto Zoom or changing their passwords.
 Internal help desk specialists can aid with that.

 The demand for tech support specialists arises when anything fails.
-They install and configure gear and software as well as diagnose and repair network faults.
+They install and configure gear and software and diagnose and repair network faults.

-Business operations would be delayed by technological problems without a help desk and tech assistance.
-Therefore, even if a business is forced to shrink, these responsibilities remain vital.
+Technological problems would delay business operations without a help desk and tech assistance.
+Therefore, these responsibilities remain vital even if a business is forced to shrink.

 8. ADMINISTRATOR OF DATABASE